moomoo-agency/uni-woo-custom-product-options/readme.txt

 * A possibility to create fields conditional logic - display/hide certain custom options based on the values of other custom options and/or NOVs

+**Pro version of the plugin will be available a little bit later.
+Please, like/follow our [fb page](https://facebook.com/moomoo.agency) to stay tuned for all the future announcements and updates.
+Thanks!**

 == Installation ==

 === Minimum Requirements ===